 It can be seen from the table The results of the analysis of biodiesel produced using the H2SO4 catalyst, show that this biodiesel sample consists of eight identified FAME components.
-The two main components that dominate the Methyl composition hexadecenoate are (C17H32O2) and Methyl hexadecanoic (C17H34O2), with concentrations of 30.54% and 30.08%, respectively.
-Together, these two
+The two main components that dominate the composition are Methyl hexadecenoate (C17H32O2) Methyl hexadecanoic and (C17H34O2), with concentrations of 30.54% and 30.08%, respectively.
+Together, these two components account for more than 60% of the total composition of FAME.
+Another significant component is Methyl octadecadienoate (C19H34O2) which appears at two different peaks with a total concentration of 16.72% (5.23% + 11.49%).
+The dominant presence of these C16 and C18 fatty acid esters is a common characteristic of biodiesel derived from vegetable oils.
+In addition, there were four peaks identified as Methyl tetradecadienoate